DrDoofus-MD-PhD-DDS/RPIPs/RPIPs/RPIP-drd-draft.md

    Rocket Pool University courses can certainly contain images, videos and graphics, but it is a primarily text based reading/testing framework with certification (likely in the form of POAPs) for overall concepts within the Rocket Pool ecosystem.
 The website is a framework to easily allow classes to be created by anyone on any topic.
 For example, discord support certification or explanations of how to find and use various links and resources, i.e. information that might be useful to return to to reference in text based format.

-   As for content, the included and initial course, Basics of Rocket Pool, is not meant to replace the official documentation, it is an overview of the documentation; an easily digestible "quick start" version written from the ground up to give a different perspective on what parts are needed for novices to garner a quick but encompassing vision of the protocol.
-NOT, a quick understanding of how to set up a node or minipool.
+   As for content, the included and initial course, Basics of Rocket Pool, is not meant to replace the official documentation, it is an overview of the documentation; an easily digestible "quick start" version written from the ground up to give a different perspective on what parts are needed for novices to garner a quick but encompassing vision of the protocol, not a quick understanding of how to set up a node or minipool.
 In many cases, it references the docs and via the quiz teaches students how to reference them themselves.

 2. GMC should not defer to other group's potential projects.

-   I believe the GMC should be proactive in the funding and encouragement of community projects and not reactive to other groups prospective projects.
+   I believe the GMC should be proactive in the funding and encouragement of community projects and not reactive to other groups' prospective projects.
 I am aware that Rocket Pool's EVMavericks are an influential subset of Rocket Pool and perhaps the GMC, so I understand that they are possibly an exception to this rule.
-Nevertheless, I feel it should be, in general, part of the mindset of the GMC to seekout more outreach anticipating success rather than limit outreach by questioning if it might not reach enough people or potentially mildly duplicate efforts.
+Nevertheless, I feel it should be, in general, part of the mindset of the GMC to seekout more outreach anticipating success.

 3. GMC should encourage outreach and educational projects in earnest.